Lawyer Amal Clooney to represent detained Myanmar reporters - Philly

 LONDON (AP) - Human rights lawyer Amal Clooney plans to represent two investigative reporters on trial in Myanmar.

-Clooney said Thursday she will defend the two Reuters journalists who were arrested in December.
+Clooney said Thursday she will defend the two Reuters journalists who were arrested in December and have been denied bail.

 Wa Lone and Kyaw Soe Oo were taken into custody after reporting the massacre of 10 Rohingya men and boys in Myanmar.
 They are charged with violating the country's Official Secrets Act and face a possible maximum sentence of 14 years in prison.